-If one combines the 4Pi microscope with the STED or single-molecule switching method, objects that are barely 20-30 nanometers apart can be distinguished in three dimensions.
+If one combines the 4Pi microscope with the STED or singlemolecule switching method, objects that are barely 20-30 nanometers apart can be distinguished in three dimensions.
 Until a few years ago, this was considered difficult to obtain in practice.
 In principle, even higher resolution is possible - down to the size range of the molecules themselves.
 Such "optical nanoscopes" are expected to provide completely new insights into transparent nanostructured materials, such as polymers, and especially the inner workings of living cells.
 In more recent efforts of the department, we have aimed at realizing nanoscopy of very fast dynamics and deeper inside sections of tissues.
+Comparison of high-end diffraction-limited conventional microscopy (Confocal, bottom left) to STED nanoscopy (top).
+Protein superstructures, called nuclear pore complexes, in the membrane of an intact cell nucleus are shown.
+The eight-fold symmetry can be seen in the red channel of the STED recording, where resolution is improved about ten-fold compared to the confocal microscope.